 Connext Micro includes support for AUTOSARTM and enables Connext Micro applications to run on AUTOSAR systems.
-The support has been tested on the InfineonTM AURIXTM Application Kit TC297 TFT development board with ElektrobitTM (EB) AUTOSAR implementation version 4.0.3 and MentorTM AUTOSAR implementation version 4.2.2 and compiler TASKINGTM v6.2r2.
+The support has been tested on the InfineonTM AURIXTM Application Kit TC397 TFT development board with VectorTM AUTOSAR implementation version 4.2.2 and compiler TASKINGTM v6.3r1.